 Such specialised life-cycles make oil beetles particularly vulnerable to environmental change.
 Declines in the quality and quantity of solitary bee habitat have contributed towards declines in solitary bees and, along with them, oil beetles.
 Three of the UK’s oil beetles are now presumed extinct (Meloe autumnalis, M. cicatricosus and M. variegatus), while many of our remaining species have suffered serious declines.
 Oil beetles are therefore considered a priority for conservation in the UK.

 The National Oil Beetle Recording Scheme aims to generate records of these beetles to help us to understand more about their abundance, distribution and ecology in the UK.
 Members of the public, amateur and professional entomologists are encouraged to take part in the UK Oil Beetle Survey and submit records by adding them to iRecord, using the iRecord app, or sending in details via email.
 These records will also be shared with the Tenebrionoidea Recording Scheme and the NBN Atlas.

 (Photo above by Liam Olds shows Violet Oil Beetle, Meloe violaceus.)

 Summary of Oil beetle records in 2021

-You can add records via the iRecord website or app, or by using the form below.
+You can add records via the iRecord website or app (Android or Apple).
 If you have an iRecord account it is best to log in before adding a record.
-If you don't have an iRecord account you can still use the form below, but if you want to be able to review your records on iRecord and (optionally) to receive notifications about your records, please register with iRecord first.
+If you don't have an iRecord account you can still add records to the website, but if you want to be able to review your records on iRecord and (optionally) to receive notifications about your records, please register with iRecord first.
 Please add a photo with your record if you can.